Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 \subsection{Non-linear Luttinger Liquid}

 The Hamiltonian of the 1D $\delta$-function interacting Fermi gas is given by

 where $N$ is the total number of particles, including $N_{\uparrow}$ spin-up fermions and $N_{\downarrow}$ spin-down fermions, and $\mu$ is the chemical potential.
 This is known as the Yang-Gaudin model and is Bethe ansatz solvable \cite{Yang1967,Gaudin1967}.
-In the above Hamiltonian, the coupling constant $c = -2 \hbar^2/m a_{\rm 1D}$ is determined by the effective 1D scattering length, given by $a_{\mathrm{1D}}=\left( -a_{\perp }^{2}/2a_{s}\right) \left[ 1-C\left( a_{s}/a_{\perp }\right) \right]$\cite{Olshanii1998}.
+In the above Hamiltonian (\ref{Ham}), the coupling constant $c = g_1/2$.
 In the following theoretical analysis we first take $\hbar =1$, and $2m =1$.
 Later we will recall their units for numerical simulation of charge and spin dynamical structure factors.
 We define a dimensionless interaction strength $\gamma = c / n$ with $n$ corresponding to the 1D density of the system for our later physical analysis.
 In this supplemental material, we consider repulsive interactions, i.e. $c >0$.